a23matsh/mobileapp-programming-networking/README.md

 First a recyclerview was added in the activity_main.
 Then I created an arraylist<mountain> that will store the mountains data.
 Then I created the class recyclerviewadapter and created the adapter and the viewholder.
-This is then added in main acitivty as a member variable to populate the recycleview with data.
-I created a for-loop that iterates through the list of mountains and then creates a new recyclerviewitem for each of the names using mountain.getName(), after the for-loop adapter.notifyDataSetChanged(); is used to update the recyclerview with the new data.
+This is then added in main acitivty as a member variable to populate the recycleview with the new data.
+I created a for-loop that iterates through the list of mountains and then creates a new recyclerviewitem for each of the names using mountain.getName(), after, the for-loop adapter.notifyDataSetChanged(); is used to update the recyclerview with the new data.
 Down below is a code snippet representing this.

     for (Mountain mountain : listOfMountains) {